Maygik/repo-MoreHead/QA.md

 ## 1. Why is there no MoreHead button after entering the game?
 The button appears both **in the lobby** and **after fully entering the game**.
 You can find the MoreHead button in the lower left corner either while in the lobby preparing for a game, or after entering a level (by pressing ESC).

+You can also customize the button position in both locations through the config (LobbyButtonPosX/Y and EscButtonPosX/Y options) if it overlaps with other mods.

 ## 2. Why are other players wearing my cosmetics?
 Make sure all players have the same version of MoreHead installed.
 If someone hasn't installed the mod, they will see the default appearance, while you might see them wearing your cosmetics.